 Lighting Rumours is a web site dedicated to news, reviews and comparisons of photographic lighting equipment and accessories.
 We believe that you shouldn’t overpay for name-brand gear, and it’s equally essential not to waste money on sub-standard kit either.
 By reading this web site we hope you may gain a better idea of what’s good value and what’s not.

-David A. Selby is based in Coventry, UK.
-He is the editor of Lighting Rumours and a PhD student at the University of Warwick. selbydavid.com
+David A. Selby is based in the north of England.
+He is the editor of Lighting Rumours and a working data scientist, having recently finished a PhD in statistics. selbydavid.com

 Martin Ziaja writes lighting tutorials.
 He specialises in portrait photography from a small studio in south-west Germany. martinziaja.de